techidaily/site-facebook/source/_posts/facebook-video-annoyance-solutions-to-get-them-playing.md

 ### 5\.
 Restart Your Phone

- Perhaps you need to[reboot your phone to eliminate any underlying issues](https://www.makeuseof.com/why-restarting-smartphone-fixes-most-problems/) .
+ Perhaps you need to [reboot your phone to eliminate any underlying issues](https://www.makeuseof.com/why-restarting-smartphone-fixes-most-problems/) .
 It might be that a corrupt file in your phone's system is preventing you from running Facebook videos.
 By restarting your device, you’ll be able to eliminate the underlying problem.

  Restarting your phone also clears the temporary memory build-up, which sometimes acts as a hurdle to playing videos.
 Once you close all background apps and restart your phone, leave it aside for a couple of minutes so that the apps can reload properly.